 Based on the same factors leading to the goodwill impairment, we also considered whether the reporting unit's carrying values of definite-lived intangible assets and property, plant and equipment may not be recoverable or whether the carrying value of certain indefinite-lived intangible assets were impaired.
 We used the income approach to determine the fair value of the indefinite-lived intangible assets, which are the trademarks of Purification Solutions, and determined that the fair value of these intangible assets was lower than their carrying value.
 As such, an impairment loss was recorded in the amount of \$39 million.
 Subsequent to this impairment analysis, we concluded that such assets no longer had an indefinite life and began amortizing these assets over their estimated useful life.
-We also performed an impairment analysis to assess if definite-lived intangible assets and property, plant and equipment were recoverable based on the estimated undiscounted cash flows of the reporting unit, and determined that these cash flows were not sufficient to recover the carrying value of the long-lived assets.
+We also performed an impairment analysis to assess if definite-lived intangible assets and property, plant and equipment were recoverable based on the estimated undiscounted cash flows of the reporting unit, and determined that these cash flows were not sufficient to recover the carrying value of the long-lived assets over their remaining useful lives.
+Accordingly, an impairment charge was recorded based on the lower of the carrying amount or fair value of the long-lived assets.
 We used the income approach to determine the fair value of the definite-lived intangible assets and a combination of the cost and market approaches to fair value our property, plant and equipment.
 We recorded impairment charges of \$119 million and \$51 million, to our definite-lived intangible assets and property, plant and equipment, respectively, in the quarter ended June 30, 2015.
 We completed the impairment analysis in the fourth quarter of fiscal 2015 which resulted in increasing the property, plant and equipment impairment charge by \$1 million to \$52 million.
 Therefore, for the year ended September 30, 2015, the long-lived assets impairment charge was \$210 million.
-In connection with the long-lived assets impairment charges, we recorded a deferred tax benefit of \$80 million to our income tax provision.
+In connection with the long-lived assets impairment charges, we recorded a deferr